Roko Badžim: GKK Šibenik (2012–2017)

 Badžim started his professional career in 2012, as a 15-years old GKK Šibenik player.

 Slovenia (2017–2019)

 On June 29, 2017, he signed with Slovenian champion Petrol Olimpija.

 Cibona (2019–2020)

 He joined Cibona in 2019 and averaged 9.4 points per game on 46% shooting from behind the arc.
 He was released by the team on July 15, 2020.

-Konyaspor (2022–present)
+Konyaspor (2022–2023)

 On July 15, 2022, he has signed with Konyaspor of the Turkish Basketbol Süper Ligi (BSL).

+Merkezefendi Belediyesi (2024–present)

+On January 2, 2024, he signed with Merkezefendi Bld.
+Denizli Basket of the Basketbol Süper Ligi (BSL).

 National team career

 Badžim debuted for the Croatian national team in November 2021 at the 2023 FIBA Basketball World Cup qualification game against Slovenia.

 Personal life

 Roko was born in 1997, in Šibenik, to a father Živko, former professional basketball player who also played in Olimpija.